codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 Next we will create the capsule that will run our worker.
 Create a new capsule, select "Backend Capsule" type, and then select your GitHub repository in the list .

-Now enter `python worker.py` in the run command.
+Now enter `python3 worker.py` in the run command.
 This build command will provide special information to the capsule about how it should be built.
 The command we entered tells the capsule to run the worker as the main app rather than the Flask web application.

 ![Selecting the backend repository](../assets/tutorials/redis_queue/select_backend_repo.png)